temee0/Data-Scraping-cleaning-analyzing-visualizing-with-python/README.md

 Some notable insights from the analysis include:

 - English was the most common original language in the dataset
-- A large number of records had missing genre information, which were labeled as `"Unknown"`
+- A large number of records had missing genre information, which led to dropping the column as it couldn't provide any useful analytical information.
 - Book series contributed some of the highest sales values
 - Publication activity was much more concentrated in modern decades than in earlier centuries
 - Sales values were stored as text and needed significant cleaning before they could be analyzed numerically